Top Benefits and Free Services for Seniors in Oregon

 Food and nutrition benefits

 Meals on Wheels delivers food to over 2,400 Oregon seniors, with over 276,000 meals served across Linn, Benton, and Lincoln Counties in 2023.
-Most locations provide deliveries four days a week, offering both meals and safety checks for homebound residents.
+Most locations deliver four days a week and provide both meals and safety checks for homebound residents.

 Community dining programs, known as Connections Cafes, serve seniors 60 and older plus their spouses.
 Native Americans qualify at 55.
 Sites operate on various schedules, with some offering lunch Wednesday through Friday between 11:00 AM and 1:00 PM.
 Many locations provide both dining room service and takeout.